 Click to listen to dorian scales 5

-Once you have these licks down, write out 3 Dorian licks of your own to build your vocabulary with this important scale.
+Once you have these licks down, write out 3 Dorian licks of your own to build your vocabulary with this important mode.